SonicCloudOrg/soniccloudorg.github.io/src/en/doc/doc-stop-debug.md

 ## Automatically unoccupied

-1. You can go to the background management center to configure the timeout period (the default is 480 minutes, which is eight hours), **does not affect the device under test, only affects the remote control device**.
+1. You can go to the background management center to configure the timeout period (the default is 480 minutes, which is eight hours), **does not affect the device under test, affects only remote-controlled devices and devices occupied via the REST API**.

 ![tem](./images/debug-1.png)